sensu/sensu-docs/content/sensu-go/6.1/web-ui/search.md

 | `matches` | Substring matching | `check.name matches "linux-"`
 | `&&`      | Logical AND        | `check.publish == "true" && "slack" in check.handlers`

-For details about operators, see [API response filtering operators][7].
+For details about operators, read about the [API response filtering operators][7].

 ## Use quick search